-1.1 The Executive recommends that the revised 2011/12 Capital Programme be approved at £6.627m compared to the original budget of £10.628m as set out in the report of the Assistant Director (Resources).
-The decrease of £4.001m is due to schemes being re-profiled to future years or schemes being removed from the programme.
+1.1 The Executive recommends that the revised 2011/12 Capital Programme be approved at £6.818m compared to the original budget of £10.628m as set out in the report of the Director of Resources.
+The decrease of £3.810m is due to schemes being re-profiled to future years or schemes being removed from the programme.